nautechsystems/nautilus_trader/docs/integrations/binance.md

 subscription.
 WebSocket stream throttling is different between Spot and Futures exchanges, Nautilus will use the highest streaming rate possible:

+Order books can be maintained at full or partial depths based on the subscription settings.
+WebSocket stream update rates differ between Spot and Futures exchanges, with Nautilus using the highest available streaming rate:

-- Spot 100ms
+- **Spot**: 100ms
-- Futures 0ms (unthrottled)
+- **Futures**: 0ms (*unthrottled*)

 There is a limitation of one order book per instrument per trader instance.
 As stream subscriptions may vary, the latest order book data (deltas or snapshots) subscription will be used by the Binance data client.

 Order book snapshot rebuilds will be triggered on:

 - Initial subscription of the order book data
 - Data websocket reconnects

 The sequence of events is as follows:

-- Deltas will start buffered
+- Deltas will start buffered.
-- Snapshot is requested and awaited
+- Snapshot is requested and awaited.
-- Snapshot response is parsed to `OrderBookDeltas`
+- Snapshot response is parsed to `OrderBookDeltas`.
-- Snapshot deltas are sent to the `DataEngine`
+- Snapshot deltas are sent to the `DataEngine`.
-- Buffered deltas are iterated, dropping those where the sequence number is not greater than the last delta in the snapshot
+- Buffered deltas are iterated, dropping those where the sequence number is not greater than the last delta in the snapshot.
-- Deltas will stop buffering
+- Deltas will stop buffering.
-- Remaining deltas are sent to the `DataEngine`
+- Remaining deltas are sent to the `DataEngine`.

 ## Binance data differences